MyBitsStudio/sol-rpc-basic/README.md

 > sendRawTransaction64** (string) - Transaction signature of sent transaction bypassing preflight on Base 64
 > sendRawTransaction58** (string) - Transaction signature of sent transaction bypassing preflight on Base 58
 > simulateTransaction (JsonObject) - Simulates transaction and returns information about simulation
+> getTransaction (JsonObject ) - Retrieves information about the transaction
 > ```
 >
 > Working & Non-Tested :